juanippo/ResPyrAR/README.md

 **Parameters:**
     df:
 Panda dataframe with the original time series.
-This time series is the one that is calculated in time_series_df
+This is the one calculated in `time_series_df`.

     filename:
-A string indicating the name of the output file.
+Optional; A string indicating the name of the output file.
+By default set to 'dailymean_df.csv'.

     statistic:
-In case of two daily data, returns the average.
+Optional; A string indicating the statistic reduction to be performed on each day of the time series.
+It can be set to 'mean' or 'median'.
+By default it is set to 'mean'.

+**Returns:**

+A Pandas dataframe collapsed by day.

 <!-- ACA TENGO DUDAS EN STATISTIC: la serie original ocmo mucho tira dos datos diarios.
 Hacer la media y la mediana sería lo mismo, no sé si agregar “mediana” como estadistico posible.
 Tiene sentido para series mensuales y semanales pero nno sé si diarias. -->